-In addition to the upcoming SCAPA Fall 2015 Conference that offers tons of continuing education and networking opportunities, the following events are taking place in and around South Carolina over the coming weeks:
+In addition to the upcoming APA South Carolina Fall 2015 Conference that offers tons of continuing education and networking opportunities, the following events are taking place in and around South Carolina over the coming weeks:

 Monuments We’d Like to Forget: A Geography Lecture at the College of Charleston by Dr. Steven Hoelscher (University of Texas)

 College of Charleston Admissions Auditorium (more details on the attached flier and summary)